DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 ### Hall of Bones
 <span class="citation"><em>This scene takes place in Chapter 4, Area K67.</em></span>

 This area is largely as described in <span class="citation">K67.
 Hall of Bones (p.
-78)</span>, transformed to its current state by Volenta a century ago.
+78)</span>.
 However, if Argynvost’s skull is removed from its mount, a **skeleton** crawls from each of the four mounds of bones at the corners of the room.
 The skeletons attack living creatures on sight.

 For the next 1 minute, an additional **skeleton** crawls from each non-destroyed bone mound at initiative count 0 of each round.
 Each bone mound has AC 15, 10 hit points, immunity to piercing, psychic, and poison damage, and vulnerability to bludgeoning damage.

+> [!lore]+ The Hall of Bones
+>
+> Over a century ago, Volenta transformed the mess hall into an elaborate ossuary as an art piece signifying her devotion to Strahd.

 > [!abstract]+ **Storing the Skull**
 > Should the players use it to do so, the extradimensional space within the _chest of holding_ obtained in [[Arc O - Dinner with the Devil#O3c.
 The Black Carriage|Arc O - Dinner with the Devil]] is large enough to store Argynvost's skull.